MaleehaA23/ERP-Mosquito-Heterogeneity/README.md

 Coverage_plot_code.R
     Produces the credible interval coverage figure
 ```
-**Note:** Coverage_plot_code.R uses the table output from TableA.1_ParamterRecovery.R.
-Therefore, it must be run after this.
-I have uploaded the table, so to reproduce the plot, you can run them in either order.
-But, if you wish to run all the code from the beginning, without using any saved files, then ensure the order is followed correctly.
+**Note:** Coverage_plot_code.R uses the output from TableA.1_ParameterRecovery.R.
+The required table has already been supplied, so Coverage_plot_code.R can be run directly.
+When reproducing the analysis entirely from scratch, run TableA.1_ParameterRecovery.R first.

 The scripts in FiguresAndTables/ use the supplied fitted-model and simulation .rds files as inputs.
 ## Computational Requirements